|Download Current EULA (01-May-2022)|

 8.1.3. store Your Information within the System (using, where relevant, third party hosting services) to the extent necessary to deliver the relevant services to the Commissioners and fulfil any legal or regulatory obligations we may have.

 8.2.
-The System and/or Solutions may from time to time, be unavailable due to planned maintenance activities.
-We shall, where practicable communicate in advance the details of any planned maintenance of the System or relevant Solution(s) to you however, in cases of emergency; this may not always be possible.
-We may restrict or suspend your access to, or use of, the System or any Solution(s) for these purposes (or if we identify any security or operational concerns or issues).
+The System may from time to time, be unavailable due to planned maintenance activities.
+We shall, where practicable communicate in advance the details of any planned maintenance of the System to you however, in cases of emergency; this may not always be possible.
+We may restrict or suspend your access to, or use of, the System for these purposes (or if we identify any security or operational concerns or issues).